evan-erdos/trail-of-cthulhu/story/act-0/seq-4/scene-0.md

 They observe a man, prostrate on a large boulder at the water's edge.
 Suddenly, the waterline recesses, nearly draining the inlet.

-The man rises, and reveals a horrible wound in his stomach.[^0] He falls hard, as if he was aiming for the ground.
+The man rises, and reveals a horrible wound in his stomach.[^wound] He falls hard, as if he was being pushed into the ground.
 He impacts head-first as the water swells back in, twisting his shattered frame against the rocky outcrop.

+[^wound]:
+    Possession by Hastur causes the yellow sign to appear somewhere on the body.

+The PCs notice something running away very quickly, into the jungle to the north.
+At the same time, the body of the Dreaming One goes limp.
+Investigating the area, they find a stray sheet of paper with a glyph on it.

-The PCs approach the body.[^1]
+The PCs approach the body.[^body]

+[^body]:
+    **{ Forensics }**:
+    If they're observant, they determine that the wound was self-inflicted.

-They also find that he's still clutching a little stone carving.[^2] Despite the waves and the impact, his hand still firmly grasps the carving.[^3]
+They find that he's still clutching a little stone carving.
+Despite the waves and the impact, his hand still firmly grasps it.[^stone]

+[^stone]:
+    This is his attempt to create his own Tendril Medallion.
+    This would imply that *rigor mortis* had already taken hold, but they witnessed him stand up, and throw himself into the sea.
+    This is a direct result of the Professor's incantation.

 Wrenching his hand open, they take a closer look at the carving.
 He clearly spent all his time making it, as it bears countless tool marks.
 It's round, with short tendrils around its edge.

-[^0]: Possession by Hastur causes the yellow sign to appear somewhere on the body.

-[^1]: **{ Forensics }**: determine that the wound was self-inflicted.

-[^2]: This is his attempt to create his own Tendril Medallion.

-[^3]:
-    This would imply that *rigor mortis* had already taken hold, but they witnessed him stand up, and throw himself into the sea.